mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/13-workflows-details.md

 - Executors - The processing units, AI agents or other logic
   - Typed input
   - Produces typed output or events
-- Edges - Defines the connections, defines the flow of information
+- Edges - Defines the connections, and flow of information
   - Direct
   - Conditional
   - Fan-out, Fan-in